huy/maven-quickstart/README.md

 **running**

-We run maven by type `mvn` and one of phases defined by maven in [http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference] or a goals implemented by a plugin specified in `pom.xml`.
+We run maven by type `mvn` and one of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.
 If it is a phase then depending on goal to phase binding defined in plugins, appropriate goals will be executed .